Cost of LivingUpdated May 2026

 How does St. Paul compare to other midwest cities?

-Among midwestern cities in our database, St. Paul ranks on the higher end for cost of living.
+Among midwestern cities in our database, St. Paul ranks near the middle for cost of living.
 Nearby alternatives include Minneapolis and Eau Claire.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in St. Paul?